pshirole/pranavshirole.github.io/_posts/2020-05-02-WineQuality.md

 ---
 layout: post
-title: Predicting the quality of wine
+title: Predicting the Quality of Wine
 tags: [classification]
 ---